-Archaea Energy).
+Services, LLC (a subsidiary of Archaea Energy).
 Funded by a \$2 million Federal Energy Block Grant from the American Recovery Reinvestment Act, the facility was designed, permitted and built in 2011.
 The project won a U.S. EPA Project of the Year award for 2012.

-In November of 2021, the Authority issued a Request for Proposals for gas-to-electricity maintenance services and partnered with LES to continue June of 2022 and allows for one-year renewals at the County's discretion through June 30, 2032.
+In November of 2021, the Authority issued a Request for Proposals for gas-to-electricity maintenance services and partnered with LES to continue operations.
+The Authority's current contract with LES commenced in continued on page 2

-The MLFRRF is equipped with extensive leachate collection, storage and treatment systems, a landfill gas collection and recovery system, stormwater management facilities, groundwater monitoring wells, a cardboard recovery building, a citizen drop-off center, a scale house continued on page 2
+June of 2022 and allows for one-year renewals at the County's discretion through June 30, 2032.

-King George Landfill Site Visit Underscores Commitment to Ecological Stewardship
+The MLFRRF is equipped with extensive leachate collection, storage and treatment systems, a landfill gas collection and recovery system, stormwater management facilities, groundwater monitoring wells, a cardboard recovery building, a citizen drop-off center, a scale house and an equipment maintenance building (with a rooftop solar array).
+The landfill consists of nine

-Gude Remediation Project Updates - Fall 2024 to Winter 2025 A Wider Circle: Empowering Families, Increasing Reuse and Waste Diversion continued from page 1 and an equipment maintenance building (with a rooftop solar array).
-The landfill consists of nine disposal cells totaling approximately 260 acres and processes between 170,000 - 200,000 tons per year of municipal solid waste.
+King George Landfill Site Visit Underscores Commitment to Ecological Stewardship continued from page 1 disposal cells totaling approximately 260 acres and processes between 170,000 - 200,000 tons per year of municipal solid waste.
 Waste types including aluminum, mixed scrap metal, cardboard, commingled (single stream) recyclables, batteries, used oil, antifreeze, electronics, textiles, film plastics, food scraps, durable medical equipment, glass, vinyl, oyster shells, and propane tanks are recycled.
 Cell 9 is currently the active disposal area.